 The consulting services of James Longshore, as our Managing Director of Ghana Operations is provided by Brokton International Ltd. through which he oversees administrative and exploration activities relating to our projects.
 As of the date of this annual report, Brokton International Ltd. provides Mr. Longshore's services to our company on a month-to-month basis and is paid \$10,000.00 per month to provide the foregoing services.
 Brokton International Ltd. is reimbursed for certain expenses incurred by Mr. Longshore in performing his duties to our Ghanaian subsidiaries.
 There is no provision for a payment to be made to Brokton International Ltd. if Mr. Longshore's services are terminated without cause or for additional compensation in the event of a change in responsibilities.

-Management Consulting Agreement with Chief Financial Officer and Vice-President, Ghana Operations

-Our Chief Financial Officer and Vice-President, Ghana Operations, Victor Nkansa, oversees our operations in Ghana under the supervision of our President and CEO, James Longshore, who is the President and General Manager of our Ghanaian subsidiaries.
-Mr. Nkansa is also the Secretary and a director of our Ghanaian subsidiaries.
+Management Consulting Agreement with Chief Financial Officer and Chief Accountant, Ghana Operations supervision of our President and CEO, James Longshore, who is the President and Managing Director of our Ghanaian subsidiaries.